top of page

-The Silent Threat: Uncovering the Hazards of Radon Gas in Calgary Residences
+The Hidden Dangers of Radon Gas in Calgary Homes

 Understanding Radon Gas

 Radon is released into the air as uranium breaks down deep within the earth.
-In Calgary, where the geological composition includes shale and granite, radon can easily seep into homes through cracks in floors, walls, and foundations.
-This gas can build up in enclosed spaces, potentially reaching levels that pose severe health risks, such as lung cancer.
+In Calgary, the geological composition includes shale and granite, allowing radon to seep into homes through cracks in floors, walls, and foundations.
+This gas can build up in enclosed spaces.
+If left unchecked, it can reach levels that pose serious health risks, including lung cancer.

-In fact, levels of radon can vary widely even within the same neighborhood.
-For example, in some parts of Calgary, radon levels have been recorded at more than 600 Bq/m³, significantly exceeding the Canadian action level of 200 Bq/m³.
+Interestingly, radon levels can vary widely, even within the same neighborhood.
+In some parts of Calgary, levels have been documented at more than 600 Bq/m³.
+This significantly exceeds the Canadian action level of 200 Bq/m³.
 Such situations highlight the importance of regular testing and proactive measures for all homeowners.

 The Health Risks Associated with Radon

-Long-term exposure to radon gas is the second leading cause of lung cancer in Canada, accounting for approximately 16% of all lung cancer cases, according to Health Canada.
-The risk escalates if you are a smoker; the combination of radon exposure and tobacco use can increase the likelihood of lung cancer by up to 10 times.
+Long-term exposure to radon gas is the second leading cause of lung cancer in Canada.
+It accounts for approximately 16% of all lung cancer cases, according to Health Canada.
+The risk significantly escalates for smokers.
+The combination of radon exposure and tobacco use can increase the likelihood of lung cancer by up to ten times.

-The dangerous aspect of radon is that it typically does not present immediate symptoms.
-Most individuals can live for years without realizing they are exposed to harmful levels of this gas.
+The dangerous aspect of radon gas is that it typically does not present immediate symptoms.
+Many individuals can live for years without realizing they are exposed to harmful levels of this gas.
 The absence of acute symptoms underscores the critical importance of early detection and consistent mitigation efforts.

 Testing for Radon in Your Home